 Establish a Support Network

 Mental health is a taboo subject in our society, and many people are reluctant to talk about it due to fears of judgment or negative perceptions.
-Establishing a support network is a great idea to manage mental stress, whether it involves family, close friends, or therapists.
+Establishing a support network is a great idea to manage mental stress, whether it involves family, close friends, or therapists, and you can even click here to learn about how psychosocial recovery coaches can play a part in supporting you.
 Building a relationship with a therapist takes effort.
 First, you need to identify the type of therapy you require-whether you prefer talking through feelings or problems rationally, or if you feel more comfortable discussing your issues anonymously.

 The most important thing is to recognize the signs and get help as soon as possible.
 The sooner you get help, the better your chances of making a swift recovery.